Anterosuperior Most Common | Associated with FAI

 Anatomy

 The labrum is triangular in cross-section, attached to the acetabular rim.
 It is continuous with the transverse acetabular ligament inferiorly.
-Blood supply is from the capsular side (peripheral).
-The labrum contains free nerve endings and is important for proprioception.
+Blood supply is from the capsular side (peripheral third), leaving the inner free margin relatively avascular — a key reason peripheral detachments repair more reliably than intrasubstance degeneration.
+The labrum contains free nerve endings and contributes to proprioception and nociception.

 Function

 The labrum creates a suction seal maintaining negative intra-articular pressure.
-It increases acetabular depth by approximately 22% and surface area by approximately 28%.
+It increases acetabular depth and surface area, contributing to load distribution and joint lubrication.
 Labral damage compromises this seal and alters joint mechanics.

 Clinical Presentation